2ndquadrant-it/puppet-barman/README.md

             symlinked to the default (`/var/lib/barman`).
 You should not change this value after the first setup.
 Defaults to `barman::settings::home`.
+* **archiver** - Whether the log shipping backup mechanism is active or not (defaults to true)
+* **archiver_batch_size** - Setting this option enables batch processing of WAL files.
+The default processes all currently available files.
 * **logfile** - A different log file.
 The default is `barman::settings::logfile`.
 * **compression** - Compression algorithm.
 Currently supports `gzip`, `bzip2`,